 Be prepared it is very dusty, my clothing and shoes were caked in a fine layer of red by the end of the day.
 Don’t wear anything you can’t easily wash or would be upset if it got dirty!
 Make sure you are comfortable.
 At the end of the day, I had climbed ninety-six flights of stairs, walked ten miles and taken twenty-four thousand steps!

-Have you been to Petra?
-If you have any additional tips for our readers or questions please leave these in the comments below.
+We hope this article inspired you to visit Petra.
+If you have any questions or advice to share with our readers, please leave these in the comments below.

 Our Top Places To Stay In Petra